berkeleymt/berkeley.mt/content/events/bmt-2026-online.md

 <team@berkeley.mt>.

 \*For students facing financial hardship, please contact
-<finance@berkeley.mt> for a fee waiver.
+<team@berkeley.mt> for a fee waiver.
 We will not honor refunds during
 late registration.

 ## Student Eligibility